 Register as New Patient

-You will need to complete a practice new patient questionnaire, as well as a registration form which are available at reception.
+When moving from another GP practice to ours, patients will need to complete a practice new patient questionnaire, as well as a registration form which are available at reception.
 Alternatively you can complete the forms online by clicking on the links below - please ensure that you complete both forms.
 Once we have received them, you will be contacted by our Registrations Coordinator, who will ask you to attend the practice with your forms of identity and sign the registration forms.
 When you visit the practice, adult patients will be required to have their blood pressure taken at our machine in Reception for their patient record.

 Once you have been accepted as a patient, your medical records will be transferred to the practice.
 Your medical records may take several weeks to arrive at the practice, so it is advisable before you change practices that you ensure that you have sufficient repeat medication.